Abandoned & Little-Known Airfields:

 were actually much longer features running through the property (perhaps pipelines?).

-The earliest aeronautical chart depiction which has been located of Gude Airport
+The earliest aeronautical chart depiction which has been located of Gude Airport was on the February 1957 Washington Sectional Chart.

 It depicted Gude as a private airfield with a 2,000' unpaved runway.